 Burgundy (Bourgogne in French) offers some of France's most gorgeous countryside: rolling green hills dotted with mustard fields and medieval villages.
 The region's towns and its dashingly handsome capital, Dijon, are heirs to a glorious architectural heritage that goes back to the Renaissance, the Middle Ages and into the mists of Gallo-Roman and Celtic antiquity.

-Two great French passions, wine and food, come together here in a particularly rich and enticing form.
-Indeed, Burgundy's centuries-old history of viticulture, combined with the remarkable diversity of its wine-growing terroirs, have made the region's vineyards a strong candidate for UNESCO World Heritage status.
+Two great French passions, wine and food, come together here in a particularly enticing way.
+Burgundy's vineyards have been granted Unesco World Heritage status in recognition of the region's centuries-old history of viticulture and the remarkable diversity of its winegrowing terroir (land).

-Burgundy is also a paradise for lovers of the great outdoors.
-You can cycle through the Côte d'Or vineyards, hike the wild reaches of the Parc du Morvan, glide along the Yonne's waterways in a canal boat, or float above it all in a hot-air balloon.
+Burgundy's four départements (Côte d'Or, Yonne, Saône-et-Loire and Nièvre) are a paradise for lovers of the great outdoors.
+You can cycle through venerable vineyards, hike the wild reaches of the Parc Naturel Régional du Morvan, glide along tranquil waterways in a canal boat, or float above it all in a hot-air balloon.